-(d) "Future receivable" means a receivable that arises after the time a transfer agreement is entered into, whether or not the contract giving rise to the receivable has been entered into at that time.
+(d) "Future receivable" means a receivable that arises or is acquired after the time a transfer agreement is entered into, whether or not the contract giving rise to the receivable has been entered into at that time.

+- (e) "Judgment creditor" means [to be specified by the enacting State].

-(e) "Proceeds" of a receivable means any:
+- (f) "Proceeds" of a receivable means any:

 - (i) money;

 - (ii) negotiable instrument; or

-- (iii) right to payment of funds credited to a bank account,
+- (iii) right to payment of funds credited to ann authorised account with an authorised with a deposit-taking institution bank account,